sturull/cloud-backup-architecture/README.md

 # Cloud Backup Architecture

-This project documents a secure cloud backup system design similar to what I built at ScienCell.
+This project documents a secure cloud backup system design similar to what I built at ScieneCell.
 It showcases skills in cloud architecture, storage planning, automation, system hardening, and disaster recovery.

 ## 📦 Project Components